EMPAT94/Notes/shell.md

 - D = limit domains traversed
 - l = depth of recursion
 - p = download related content like images

+- Lazy regex quatifier (works in js, not is sed, vim)

+Suppose there is a line like so:

+`"this is some string" "this is another string"`

+And the aims is to select everything within quotes as a string.

+A naive regex would be: `/".*"/`

+But it actually selects everything inside starting from first " to the end of line "

+To select only the content withing first closing quote, do : `/.*?/`

+That is, add a `?` aka a lazy quatifier (as opposed to normal greedy approach)